patrykwozinski/patrykwozinski.github.io/_posts/2020-10-06-my-first-week-as-an-elixir-engineer.md

 ---

 Hi guys!
 Finally, I am working as an Elixir Engineer at Zenloop.
 That’s a company focused on the customer experience where Elixir is a primary programming language.
-After my first week of work, I can say one important thing: the elixir ecosystem is not mature, many times you’ll not find packages or libraries that can pass your expectations.
+After my first week of work, I can say one important thing: the elixir ecosystem is not mature.
+Many times you’ll not find packages or libraries that can pass your expectations and you will be forced to create them from the scratch.

 <p align="center">
     <img src="/img/blog/alchemy-3.jpg" alt="Alchemy"/>